 It has a 16″ Loadable sleeve, which is important for adding weight to the barbell.

 Most Trap Bars on the market are incredibly short and can’t handle much weight at all.

 Plus, if you’re using bumper plates in your garage gym, you’ll be lucky if you can fit 405 on there.

 With Rogue’s Trap Bar, you can be sure that whatever weight you throw at it, it’ll handle it.

-On top of that, having a raised handle allows taller lifters such as myself to Deadlift comfortably.
-Which is important if you want to focus on getting stronger.
+On top of that, having a raised handle allows taller lifters such as myself to deadlift comfortably.

 SB-1 – Rogue Safety Squat Bar